 If the LTM Configuration ID Mapping List IE is contained in the HANDOVER REQUEST message, the target NG-RAN node shall, if supported, consider this as the mapping information for the LTM candidate cell(s).

-(FFS) If the Request Reference Configuration IE is contained in the LTM Information Request IE in the HANDOVER REQUEST message, the target NG-RAN node shall, if supported, include the Reference Configuration IE contained in the LTM Information Response included in the HANDOVER REQUEST ACKNOWLEDGE message.
+If the Request Reference Configuration IE is contained in the LTM Information Request IE in the HANDOVER REQUEST message, the target NG-RAN node shall, if supported, include the Reference Configuration IE contained in the LTM Information Response included in the HANDOVER REQUEST ACKNOWLEDGE message.

 If the Early Sync Information Request IE is included in the HANDOVER REQUEST message, the target NG-RAN node shall, if supported, consider that the source NG-RAN node has requested the early synchronization information for the UE in the target NG-RAN node.